Sophie Smyth — Performer/Writer

 Sophie Smyth is a singer, actor, dancer, and writer based in Melbourne, Australia.
 She moved from rural South Australia for study and graduated from Federation University’s Arts Academy with a Bachelor of Arts in Music Theatre in 2016.
 Her university credits include Into The Woods (puppeteer/Baker’s Wife Cover), The Addams Family (Grandma), The Pajama Game (Gladys), and Motor-mouth Loves Suck-face: An Apocalyptic Musical (Blasko Tupper).
 Since graduating, Sophie returned to the role of Blasko Tupper in Motor-Mouth Loves Suck-Face: An Apocalyptic Musical at La Mama Theatre in July/August of 2018.
 Her cabaret The Aspie Hour, co-written and performed with Ryan Smedley, played to sold-out audiences across Victoria and enjoyed successful seasons at the Melbourne International Comedy Festival (2018-19), Melbourne Writers Festival (2018), and the Ballarat Cabaret Festival (2017).

-Sophie is currently on national tour as Juniper in the Helpmann Award Nominated musical Robot Song with Arena Theatre Company.
+Sophie is currently on national tour as Juniper in the Helpmann Award Winning musical Robot Song with Arena Theatre Company.

 Ryan Smedley — Performer/Writer